Roger J. Williams

 Roger John Williams (August 14, 1893 – February 20, 1988), was an American biochemist.
-He is known for is work on vitamins and human nutrition.
+He is known for his work on vitamins and human nutrition.
 He had leading roles in the discovery of folic acid, pantothenic acid, vitamin B6, lipoic acid, and avidin.
 He was elected to the National Academy of Sciences in 1946, and served as the president of the American Chemical Society in 1957.
 In his later career he spent time writing for a popular audience on the importance of nutrition.

 Early life and education

 Roger John Williams was born in Ootacamund, India of American parents on August 14, 1893.
 His family returned to the US when he was two years old, and he grew up in Kansas and California.
 He attributed his early interest in chemistry to the influence of his brother Robert R. Williams, eight years his senior, who was also a chemist.
 Robert is remembered for being the first to synthesize thiamine (vitamin B1).
 Roger was an undergraduate at the University of Redlands and received his bachelor's degree in 1914.
 He received a teaching certificate from the University of California, Berkeley the following year and began work as a science teacher in California.
 After a year of teaching, he decided to return to school and began graduate work at the University of Chicago, from which he received his Ph.D. in 1919.
-His Ph.D Thesis was entitled The Vitamine Requirements of Yeasts.
+His Ph.D. thesis was entitled The Vitamine Requirements of Yeasts.
 Julius Stieglitz was the chairman of the department of chemistry at U Chicago when Roger Williams was a student there, and Williams later described Stieglitz as a major influence upon him in organic chemistry.